 Area Standard Mark States clearly how much of work their own Fail if not majority.
 Rationale for the development Clear background to the development, written in terms that a non-expert can understand.
 20 Evidence of strategic thinking Proposal fits in with identified aims of the department / Trust / NHS.
 15 Aims and objectives Clear definition of aims and objectives, which are realistic and timely.
 15 Detail of proposal Detailed description of the proposal, with time frames and clear implementation plan.
-Should include detail of implications for other parts of the hospital / department, etc. 35 Option appraisal / risk assessment (or elements thereof) should be included.
+Should include detail of implications for other parts of the hospital / department, etc. 35 Evidence that either alternatives to the proposal have been considered and / or consequences of not doing the proposal detailed Option appraisal / risk assessment (or elements thereof) should be included.
 5 Financial, space, staff implications Costings and impact of proposal, evidence that indirect costs and effects as well as direct have been considered (staffing, skill mix, building work, IT issues, costs, regulatory impact, referral patterns, length of stay, length of reporting times, etc).
 10